Buzz Group Ltd Privacy Notice

 2. Contacting Us

-For any questions, concerns, comments or to exercise any of your data protection rights, please contact our Data Protection Officer at:
+For any questions, concerns, comments or to exercise your data protection rights, please contact our Data Protection Officer at:

 Nottingham